linode/docs/docs/guides/networking/linode-network/ip-failover/index.md

 After the IP address has been removed, it is no longer accessible until BGP routing has been configured.
 Use caution if enabling IP Sharing on IPv4 addresses that are a part of a production workload as downtime is likely to occur.
 {{</caution>}}

-    1. Add the shared ip address to the loopback interface:
+    1. Add the shared IP address to the loopback interface:

             ip addr add [shared-ip]/32 dev lo